varnerlab/CHEME-4800-5800-ComputingBook/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 (content:references:gaussian-elimination)=
 #### Gaussian elimination
 [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination) is an efficient method for solving large square systems of linear algebraic equations.
 [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination) is based on "eliminating" variables by adding or subtracting equations (rows) so that the coefficients of one variable are eliminated in subsequent equations.
-This allows us to solve the remaining variables one at a time until we have a solution for the entire system.
+This allows us to solve the remaining variables individually until we have a solution for the entire system.
 Let's start exploring this approach by looking at solving a triangular system of equations.

 ##### Triangular systems
 Let's consider a non-singular $3\times{3}$ lower triangular system of equations: